What is the rent?

 Much like how Puccini died before he could finish his last opera, Turandot, Jonathan Larson died the day before Rent debuted, of an undiagnosed aortic aneurysm stemming from his Marfan's syndrome.

-The rent The Rent is a nickname for Rentschler Field, a stadium in East Hartford, CT.
+The Rent is a nickname for Rentschler Field, a stadium in East Hartford, CT.

 The Rent is home to the UConn Huskies football team.
 During the summer the stadium holds concerts which are typically sold out.
 Famous acts who have performed at the Rent include The Rolling Stones, The Police and Bruce Springsteen.
 The stadium has also hosts major soccer matches but these matches have always been simply qualifying matches, not championship matches.